 Also, procedural rules governing when the police can stop and search you or your property can play a critical role in a defense.
 It is important to bear in mind the difference between investigative stops and arrests.
 An investigative stop can only happen when the police have developed a reasonable suspicion that a crime is taking place.
 This means that a police officer must have a factual foundation resting on the circumstances that he or she observed, according to the way in which the police officer interpreted them and in light of his or her knowledge and experience.

 To make a formal arrest, by contrast, the police must have probable cause to believe that a citizen has broken a law.
 Probable cause exists when the circumstances and facts available to the officer are supported by reasonably trustworthy information.
 They must be sufficient by themselves to justify a reasonable person in believing that a crime is occurring or about to occur.

 If you are facing charges or believe that you may be facing charges soon, it is critical that you speak to a lawyer.
 Pensacola criminal defense attorney Ryan M. Cardoso is ready to guide you through the process from start to finish.
-He serves residents of Pensacola, West Pensacola, Cantonment, Brent, Bellview, Ferry Pass, Century, Gulf Breeze, Milton, Navarre, Jay, Crestview, Fort Walton Beach, Niceville, and other communities throughout Escambia, Santa Rosa, and Okaloosa Counties.
-Ryan also can represent people who need an auto accident attorney or assistance in seeking or defending a domestic violence injunction.
-Call us at 850.466.2073 or contact us online to set up a free consultation.
+He serves residents of Pensacola, Cantonment, Century, Gulf Breeze, Jay, Milton, Navarre, Pace, and other communities throughout Escambia and Santa Rosa Counties who need an attorney to fight charges of DUI, property crimes, drug offenses, and more.
+Call us at (850) 466-2073 or contact us online to set up a free consultation.